alasdairforsythe/tokenmonster/python/README.md

 #### Returns

-- `TokenMonster.DecoderInstance`: A new decoder instance.
+- `tokenmonster.DecoderInstance`: A new decoder instance.

 #### Usage